David-Else/developer-workstation-setup-script/README.md

 ![rocky-fedora-logos](./images/rocky-fedora.png)

-Works across Fedora 34+ and RHEL 8+ and all clones.
+Works across Fedora 34+, RHEL 8+ and all clones.
 You get to choose between cutting edge Fedora or stable RHEL clones.
 I suggest if you want stable, then choose Rocky.

 To maintain parity with Fedora 34+, any package that is not available directly in RHEL is downloaded as: